OpenLMIS/openlmis-deployment/monitoring/README.md

 This is running in both test and UAT envs.
 But the web UI is exposed from UAT.

+It's configured to automatically restart, so you don't have to worry about system reboot.

 # How to add another docker host into the monitor

 1.  ssh into the docker host that you want to monitor, find or create a suitable directory, then run: